realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 cat /data/dbus-fronius-smart-meter-with-phase1-injection/current.log
 ```
 ### Change config.ini
-Within the project there is a file `/data/dbus-fronius-smart-meter-with-phase1-injection/config.ini` - just change the values - most important is the host and hostPlug in section "ONPREMISE".
-More details below:
+Within the project there is a file `/data/dbus-fronius-smart-meter-with-phase1-injection/config.ini`.
+For details, read the comments in the config file.

-Afther change the config file execute restart.sh to reload new settings
+After changing the config, restart cerbo in order to apply new settings due to the service beeing restarted.

 ---